Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 | CONCOCT   | GaussiAN Mixture Models     | https://github.com/BinPro/CONCOCT | [Alneberg et al, 2014](https://www.nature.com/articles/nmeth.3103) |
 | MetaBAT2   | Label propagation    | https://bitbucket.org/berkeleylab/metabat | [Kang et al, 2019](https://peerj.com/articles/7359/) |

-There are other tools that use binning performed by several methods and then they further refine these bins.
-[DAStool](https://www.nature.com/articles/s41564-018-0171-1), [MetaWRAP](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0541-1) and Metagenome Assembled Genomes Orchestra [MAGO](https://academic.oup.com/mbe/article/37/2/593/5601623), are capable of doing this.
+There are other tools that bin MAGs using several different methods and then further refine these bins.
+[DAStool](https://www.nature.com/articles/s41564-018-0171-1), [MetaWRAP](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0541-1) and Metagenome Assembled Genomes Orchestra [MAGO](https://academic.oup.com/mbe/article/37/2/593/5601623) are capable of doing this.

-[Metabat2](https://bitbucket.org/berkeleylab/metabat/src/master/) is a binning algorithm that distinguishes between contigs that belong to different bins according to their coverage levels and the tetranucleotide frequencies they have.
+[MetaBAT2](https://bitbucket.org/berkeleylab/metabat/src/master/) is a binning algorithm that distinguishes between contigs that belong to different bins according to their coverage levels and the tetranucleotide frequencies they have.
+We will be using this algorithm for our binning today, but first we need to prepare our assembly.

-We are going to index the polished reference first with the following command, and then use `bwa mem` command again to align our short reads to the polished assembly in order to determine the abundance of each contig.
+## Preparation for binning

+First we index the polished reference using `bwa index`.
 ~~~
 cd ~/cs_course/analysis/pilon/
 bwa index pilon.fasta
 ~~~
 {: .bash}

-We will then make a directory for the output of our binning.
+We then make a directory for the output of our binning.

 ~~~
 cd ~/cs_course/analysis/
 mkdir binning